nguyenhphilip/pn-blog/content/poems/knowledge.md

 * or so she's told,
 * in the present of her time,
 * but still, She feels,
-* There is so much left to find
+* There is so much left to find,
-* and so little that is known.
+* there is still so much to know.

 {{< poem_close >}}